Table of Contents

 Most veterinarians recommend having your dog's teeth professionally cleaned once a year.

 Your vet will probably want to do the first cleaning when your dog is 6-12 months old.
 If your dog is already an adult and has never had a professional tooth cleaning, that's alright.

 It's never too late to start taking care of your dog's teeth!

 Many pet owners worry about having their dog's teeth cleaned.
 It's not as bad as most people think.

 The vet will start by examining your dog's mouth if he'll allow it.
 If not, they'll do the oral exam once your dog is under anesthesia.

 While your dog is sedated, the veterinarian will take x-rays of his mouth to look for broken teeth, abscesses, infection, dead teeth, and problems with the roots of the teeth.

 They will then clean the teeth by scraping away plaque and tartar.
 They'll also clean under the gum line, where bacteria is known to build up.

 RELATED: 10 Science-Based Dog Teeth Care Tips

-There are a number of water additives on the market that help prevent plaque and tartar build-up on teeth.
-These additives break up bacteria that is naturally found in water, and break up the bacteria that is in your dog's mouth.
+These additives break up bacteria naturally found in water and break up the bacteria in your dog's mouth.